 2. I created a Mastermind group.

-I’ve talked about Masterminds before, and I truly believe they’re game-changers.
-I’ve been a part of two Mastermind groups in the past, and both have skyrocketed my blog and business 10x faster than what I could have achieved on my own.
+I truly believe that masterminds are game-changers.
+I've been part of several mastermind groups in the past, and they’ve all skyrocketed my blog and business 10x faster than what I could have achieved on my own.

+My next step is packing up all of my belongings and setting off to travel around North America for the next 4-6 months.
 The next step for you?
-It’s to put yourself out there.
-To go after your dreams, knowing that anything you want in your life is possible.
+Go after your dreams!
+Know that anything you want can be yours.
 Just look at me!
-If I can transform my life in two short years, so can you.
+If I can transform my life in only two years, so can you.